-The Centers for Disease Control and Prevention announced new state awardees for the National Violent Death Reporting System (NVDRS).
-The CDC’s $7.5 million in funding will expand NVDRS from 18 to 32 participating states and enable greater collection of critical data on violent deaths.
+New state awardees for the National Violent Death Reporting System have been announced by the Centers for Disease Control and Prevention (NVDRS).
+The CDC’s $7.5 million contribution will increase NVDRS participation from 18 to 32 states, allowing for greater collection of critical data on violent deaths.

-Tragically, more than 39,000 people died by suicide in the United States in 2011 while an additional 17,000 people have died due to homicide.
+In 2011, more than 39,000 people died by suicide in the United States, while an additional 17,000 died as a result of homicide.

-The NVDRS provides states and communities with a clearer understanding of violent deaths to guide local decisions about efforts to prevent violence and track progress over time.
+The NVDRS gives states and communities a better understanding of violent deaths, allowing them to make more informed decisions about violence prevention efforts and track progress over time.

-It is the only state-based surveillance – reporting – system that pools data on violent deaths from multiple sources into a usable, anonymous database.
-These sources include state and local medical examiners, coroners, law enforcement, crime labs and vital statistics records.
+It is the only state-based surveillance and reporting system that collects data on violent deaths from multiple sources and compiles it into a usable, anonymous database.
+State and local medical examiners, coroners, law enforcement, crime labs, and vital statistics records are among the sources.

-The CDC continues to improve the NVDRS system by promoting greater functionality and improved access to data.
+The CDC is working to improve the NVDRS system by promoting greater functionality and easier data access.

-In 2013, NVDRS moved to a web-based system that makes the data easily accessible.
-These data inform the development, implementation and evaluation of violence prevention strategies, which can ultimately save lives.
+NVDRS switched to a web-based system in 2013, making the data more accessible.
+These data help to inform the development, implementation, and evaluation of violence prevention strategies, which can save lives.

-States that are funded for NVDRS operate under a cooperative agreement with CDC to whom all violent deaths are voluntarily reported.
-NVDRS funded six states initially.
-In 2009, the CDC received funding to expand the system to a total of 18 states.
-The goal is to include eventually all 50 states, all U.S. territories and the District of Columbia in the system.
+States that receive NVDRS funding work under a cooperative agreement with the CDC, to whom all violent deaths are voluntarily reported.
+NVDRS initially funded six states.
+The CDC received funding in 2009 to expand the system to a total of 18 states.
+The system’s ultimate goal is to include all 50 states, all U.S. territories, and the District of Columbia.

-Illinois has just been added to the list and information concerning statistics will be available soon.
-Violent death is a conversation no one wants to discuss but it must be.
-It includes homicide by a partner, child abuse, suicides and deaths where people have been killed in the line of duty as well as gang-related drive-by shootings or robberies.
+Illinois has recently been added to the list, and statistics will be available soon.
+Nobody wants to talk about violent death, but it has to be done.
+It includes partner homicide, child abuse, suicides, and deaths in the line of duty, as well as gang-related drive-by shootings or robberies.

-Deaths by violence are happening too often today with an average of more than six people dying a violent death every hour.
-Finding the basis for why through statistics is the best way to design and implement prevention efforts.
+Violence-related deaths are far too common today, with more than six people dying violently every hour.
+Finding the why through statistics is the most effective way to design and implement prevention efforts.